-Dhruv Batra is an Assistant Professor in the School of Interactive Computing at Georgia Tech and a Visiting Research Scientist at Facebook AI Research (FAIR).
+Dhruv Batra is a Research Scientist at Facebook AI Research (FAIR), and an Assistant Professor in the School of Interactive Computing at Georgia Tech.

 From 2013-2016, he was an Assistant Professor in the Bradley Department of Electrical and Computer Engineering at Virginia Tech, where he lead the VT Machine Learning & Perception group and was a member of the Virginia Center for Autonomous Systems (VaCAS) and the VT Discovery Analytics Center (DAC).
 From 2010-2012, he was a Research Assistant Professor at Toyota Technological Institute at Chicago (TTIC), a philanthropically endowed academic computer science institute located on the University of Chicago campus.
 He received his M.S. and Ph.D. degrees from Carnegie Mellon University in 2007 and 2010 respectively, advised by Tsuhan Chen.